watty62/SOD/README.md

 - Scottish Courts and Tribunals Service
 - Scottish Fiscal Commission
 - Scottish Housing Regulator

+The Office of the Scottish Charity Regulator does allow a download of data, but the condictions means that it is not strictly Open Data.
+See: [https://www.oscr.org.uk/about-charities/search-the-register/charity-register-download](https://www.oscr.org.uk/about-charities/search-the-register/charity-register-download)

 #### Executive NDPBs
 - Accounts Commission for Scotland